Bitcoin-only. Non-custodial. MCP-native.

 Per-task, rolling hourly, daily, and monthly limits, plus a per-transaction maximum.
 Hit the cap and the next payment is denied, deterministically.

-Scoped credentials
+Scoped control

 Allowlists